rails/rails/guides/source/asset_pipeline.md

    browsers, reducing the need for transpilation and minification.

-Therefore, in Rails 8, the asset pipeline powered by Propshaft, no longer includes Transpilation, Bundling, or Compression by default.
-However, Fingerprinting remains an integral part of Propshaft.
+Therefore, in Rails 8, the asset pipeline powered by Propshaft, no longer includes transpilation, bundling, or compression by default.
+However, fingerprinting remains an integral part of Propshaft.
 You can learn more about it below.

 ### Transpilation ❌